dxw/playbook/playbook.md

 For these reasons, we do not do any work at all on a client site unless we are on a sprint or working on a relevant ticket.
 This is really important.

-### Ticket time
+### Support sprints
-We work on tickets every day.
-Developers get 1.5-2 hours per day to work on their tickets.
-This applies every day, including when we're working on sprints.
-This is reflected in the cost of our sprints - they are 10 days long, but we only charge for 8.

-If you don't have any tickets of your own to do, see if you can take one over from someone else in the team, or pick up a new one.
-There is almost always something to do.
+We work on tickets by having a developer on a support sprint.
+Developers are assigned to support for two weeks at a time and work on tickets for the duration of the sprint.
+If there is a ticket they need another developer to help with, this work is scheduled for a Friday.

 ### Client experience (AKA: ticket principles)